WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 *Figure 12: Reviewed Code - DRY- Comment

 ## Reflections
 Every ticket we have has a drastically different implementation.
-This week I have worked on the Repository pattern for my ticket and after a brief discussion we decided that the whole team should implement this approach within their implementation.
-Simmilarly, we talked about changes to the UI implementation.
-We decided that one person will implement a UI that we can reuse for all of our tickets.
+This week I worked on the Repository pattern for my ticket and after a brief discussion, we decided that the whole team should implement this approach within their implementation.
+Similarly, we talked about changes to the UI implementation.
+We decided that one person would implement a UI that we could reuse for all of our tickets.
 This might not be completed this week but we will adapt those changes.
-This apporach helps with the issues we have as a team.
-On the other hand this might reduce learning for some team members as we are reusing the code for consistency.
+This approach helps with the issues we have as a team.
+On the other hand, this might reduce learning for some team members as we are reusing the code for consistency.

-In general, our team has maybe 5-6 people who are regulary contribuitng to the project.
+In general, our team has maybe 5-6 people who are regularly contributing to the project.
 Adding the common UI and the Repository patterns helped with engagement.
 This could be because we finally agreed to do something as a team and organised our work a bit.
-We are still far from being effective, good example of potential improvement are reviews which in case of PR that I created were not insightful.
+We are still far from being effective, a good example of potential improvement is reviews which in the case of the PR that I created were not insightful.
 I felt that no one looked into my PR properly hence the reviews were like that.
-Another good example is amount of pull requests ready to be revieved by Sunday afternoon.
+Another good example is the number of pull requests ready to be reviewed by Sunday afternoon.
 Including my PR there were only two other PRs.
-In my opinion we do not work as a Scrum team.
-I can compare it to my placement expirience where the team had daily standups and other ceremonies that helped keeping everyone focused.
+In my opinion, we do not work as a Scrum team.
+I can compare it to my placement experience where the team had daily standups and other ceremonies that helped keep everyone focused.
 We are not doing any of that.
 The Discord channel is a good way of communicating but it is irregular.
 This is something that we could improve.
-At least we could conduct a weekly stand up on Monday.
+At least we could conduct a weekly stand-up on Monday.

-I think that the level of work produced this week was much highier than previously.
+I think that the level of work produced this week was much higher than previously.
 I paired up with Marco to work on my ticket and thanks to his insights I was able to improve my code.
-I personally, still feel that I have not understood how to use dependecy injection properly and I have to spend more time next week how I can use it within MAUI app.
-Specifically, I am unsure how automatically dependencies are injected after declaring them as singletions in the app builder.
+I personally, still feel that I have not understood how to use dependency injection properly and I have to spend more time next week on how I can use it within the MAUI app.
+Specifically, I am unsure how automatically dependencies are injected after declaring them as singletons in the app builder.

 ## References
 Alls, J. (2020).
 Clean Code in C#.
 Packt Publishing Ltd.